ethereum-optimism/superchain-ops/tasks/eth/1-security-council-phase-0/README.md

 Status: DRAFT, NOT READY TO SIGN

 > [!IMPORTANT] !!!
 DO NOT SIGN using this playbook yet, as the
+> decision on whether to use a new Foundation multisig has not
-> official security council addresses are not published yet.
+> been made yet.

 ## Objective